gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 - Angular quantization interval: π/16 rad
 - Sampling time: 0.01 s

-Observation: Many Line-Followers cars dont have a angular levels equally distributed, for example, when the sensors are placed in a rectangular/straigth board or when the sensors are closer in the central part of the car.
+Observation: Many Line-Following cars do not have angular levels equally distributed, for example, when the sensors are placed in a rectangular/straight board or when the sensors are closer in the central part of the car.

 ## Simulation Environment